awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

        return
    ```

-1. In order to run the Python `greengrassHelloWorld.py` Lambda function in the cloud, you must package it with the AWS Greengrass core SDK\.\.
+1. In order to run the Python `greengrassHelloWorld.py` Lambda function in the cloud, you must package it with the AWS Greengrass core SDK\.
 Therefore, after you have extracted the SDK folders `greengrass_common`, `greengrass_ipc_python_sdk`, `greengrasssdk` and the `greengrassHelloWorld.py` Python Lambda file, package them into a compressed `.zip` file named `hello_world_python_lambda.zip`:
 ![\[Screenshot showing greengrass_common, greengrass_ipc_python_sdk, greengrasssdk, and greengrassHelloWorld.py getting compressed into the file hello_world_python_lambda.zip.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-019.png)

    For UNIX\-like systems \(including the Mac terminal\), this can be accomplished with the following command: